lemaslab/project-template/INSTRUCTIONS.md

 * **No hardcoding numbers in text:** All numbers from your study that appear in the final manuscript should have been generated using R code in the Rmd file.
 Use the R `stopifnot` function to make sure you are generating the expected outputs from your Rmd file (e.g. number of significant OTUs).

 * **Raw data should stay raw:** All raw data should live in `data/raw/`.
 This includes metadata received from collaborators and fastq data taken from the sequencer.
-Data should only be manipulated using code and outputted to a separate folder.
-Most of our sequence processing will be done using `mothur` and the intermediate files should be stored in `data/mothur/`.
+Data should only be manipulated using code and outputted to a separate folder (`data/processed/`).

 * **Create tables in separate *.Rmd files:** The code and captions for tables should be stored in `results/tables/` and should be rendered to PDFs keeping the `TeX` formatted intermediate files.

-* **Create figures in scripts:** The code for figures should be stored in `code/` and the output should be in the size and specifications set by the target journal.
+* **Create figures in scripts:** The code for figures should be stored in `code/figures` and the output should be in the size and specifications set by the target journal.

-* **Manuscript documents are stored in submission folder:** Manuscripts should use BibTeX and csl formatting.
-They should not use EndNote.
-The preferred output format is a PDF.
-Even if a journal requests a Word-formatted file for final acceptance, they likely accept TeX instead if asked.
+* **Manuscript documents are stored in `documents/manuscript` folder:** Manuscripts should be in Miscrosoft Word format.

-* **Maintain as much of the exploratory phase as possible:** There is an exploratory folder for experimentation and maintaining notebooks for situations where it is not possible to automate an analysis.
-Everything in the scratch directory can be deleted at any time without negative impact.
+* **Maintain as much of the exploratory phase as possible:** There is an exploratory folder for experimentation (`code/demo`) and maintaining notebooks (`code/notebook`) for situations where it is not possible to automate an analysis.
+Everything in the `code/scratch` directory can be deleted at any time without negative impact.

 * **Keep all analysis under version control:** Commit your code after any significant changes to your project.
 Push the code to the GitHub repository at least daily.